workingDog/OSRMSwift/README.md

 It delivers map data from **OpenStreetMap** through various services that lets you calculate the best way to travel from point A to point B.

-**OSRMSwift** is a small Swift library to connect to the [OSRM API](https://router.project-osrm.org) server and returns the responses from the various services.
+**OSRMSwift** is a lightweight Swift library for connecting to an [OSRM API](https://router.project-osrm.org) server and retrieve responses from its services.

 ### Services